 Laughing Bird Caye National Park is one of four marine protected areas that, with the surrounding seascape, form the Southern Belize Reef Complex, a system-level planning and management unit.
-Three of these protected areas are managed by the Southern Environmental Association (SEA), in partnership with the Government of Belize.
-Laughing Bird Caye National Park was established in 1991 (SI 167), under the National Parks System Act (1981), and later extended to include the entire faro (SI 94 of 1996), in recognition of the unique nature and exceptional integrity of the Laughing Bird faro, its national, regional and international importance, and its value as a local recreational area.
-The National Park covers 10,119 acres (approximately 4,095 hectares), and is located on the shallow reef platform of the Atlantic coast of Mesoamerica, in lagoonal waters sheltered by the longest barrier reef in the Western Hemisphere, the Mesoamerican reef system.
+Three of these protected areas are managed by the Southern Environmental Association (SEA), partnership with the Government of Belize.
+The National Park was established in 1991 (SI 167), under the National Parks System Act (1981), and later extended to include the entire faro (SI 94 of 1996), in recognition of the unique nature and exceptional integrity of the Laughing Bird faro, its national, regional and international importance, and its value as a local recreational area.
+Laughing Bird Caye National Park covers 10,119 (approximately 4,095 hectares), and is located on the shallow reef platform of the Atlantic coast of Mesoamerica, in lagoonal waters sheltered by the longest barrier reef in the Western Hemisphere, the Mesoamerican reef system.

-This reef system stretches approximately 1,000 km from the Yucatan to the Bay Islands in Honduras.
-The Belize Barrier Reef is the largest component of this Mesoamerican Reef System,
+This reef system stretches approximately 1,000km from the Yucatan to the Bay Islands in